-the Secretary shall acknowledge (in writing) receipt of Request and/or Risk Management Determination Query and if it hasn’t already done so seek confirmation of whether the Applicant/Performance Assurance Party intends on being present at the meeting.
+the Secretary shall acknowledge (in writing) receipt of Request and/or Risk Management Determination Query and, where it has not been provided, seek confirmation of whether the Applicant/Performance Assurance Party intends on being present at the meeting.
 The Secretary shall then notify the Applicant/Performance Assurance Party of the date of the meeting at which their Request and/or Risk Management Determination Query shall be heard.
 The Secretary shall also ensure that appropriate notice of the meeting is given to the Applicant and/or Performance Assurance Party in accordance with these Terms of Reference;

 the Applicant and/or Performance Assurance Party shall provide to the Secretary, at least 20 Working Days prior to the scheduled meeting, any and all documentation, information or otherwise which the Applicant and/or Performance Assurance Party wishes to rely on and/or use to support its Request or Risk Management Determination Query (respectively) (the “Applicants Documents”);